CSC-Artificial-Intelligence/Application-of-Neural-Networks/README.md

 # Application-of-Neural-Networks
-This project aims to explore the performance of a CNN-based model in classifying CIFAR-10 im- ages
+This project aims to explore the performance of a CNN-based model in classifying CIFAR-10 images.

 ## Installation
 To run this notebook, you are required to have the following dependencies installed: